 “I use [cannabis] for mindfulness, breathing and maintaining my heartrate,” she says.
 “It’s important when you’re in jiu-jitsu that you don’t freak out and increase your heart rate, so being mindful of your breathing very important.”

-4. Marijuana Can Help Athletes Work Out Longer & Harder
+4. Marijuana Can Help Athletes Work Out Longer and Harder

 Studies suggest that our bodies’ own endocannabinoids play a role in the “runner’s high” we sometimes experience when exercising—a state that’s usually associated with reduced pain and anxiety, as well as general feelings of contentment.
 Molecules called endorphins are what are often associated with the “runner’s high,” but endorphins can’t actually pass through the blood-brain barrier, causing some scientists to hypothesize that something else is contributing to this blissful state.